Loading...

 Palettes typically assign colors to elements based on a specific field in the data, such as the type of node, the weight of an edge, etc.

-Below, we add a category
+Below, we add a category field in the data:

 const data = {nodes: Array.from({ length: 10 }).map((_, i) => ({id: `node-${i}`,data: { category: i === 0 ? 'central' : 'around' },})),edges: Array.from({ length: 9 }).map((_, i) => ({ source: `node-0`, target: `node-${i + 1}` })),};

-palette to set the colors for the nodes, where the field
+Then, use the tableau palette to set the colors for the nodes, where the field attribute specifies the field in the data, and the color attribute specifies the name of the palette.

 {node: {palette: {field: 'category',color: 'tableau',}}}